nextflow-io/nextflow/docs/workflow.md

 ```

 :::{note}
-While params can also be used by named workflows, this practice is deprecated and will not be supported in the future.
+While params can also be used by named workflows, this practice is discouraged.
 Named workflows should receive their inputs explicitly through the `take:` section.
 :::

 ## Workflow inputs (`take`)